Sensory-Luxe

 Does it really make a difference how long I massage in a serum?

-Yes — and on several levels.
-Firstly, longer massaging improves the penetration kinetics of hydrophilic active ingredients into the upper epidermal layers.
-Secondly, according to neurodermatological literature, the sensory effect of a ritual only achieves relevant parasympathetic activation after an application duration of approximately 60–90 seconds.
-A short, mechanical application therefore does not fully utilize either the active ingredient potential or the ritualistic added value.
+Yes – on several levels.
+Firstly, a longer massage improves the penetration kinetics of hydrophilic active ingredients into the upper epidermal layers.
+Secondly, according to neurodermatological literature, the sensory effect of a ritual only achieves relevant parasympathetic activation after an application duration of approx. 60–90 seconds.
+A short, mechanical application therefore does not fully exploit either the active ingredient potential or the ritualistic added value.

-I am sensitive to fragrances — do I lose the sensory benefit of the ritual?
+I can't tolerate fragrances – do I lose the sensory benefit of the ritual then?

 No. The olfactory component is one of several sensory modalities.
-For fragrance-free care — as recommended for sensitive skin — texture, temperature development upon absorption, and haptic feedback come to the forefront.
+In fragrance-free care – as recommended for sensitive skin – texture, temperature development during absorption, and haptic feedback come to the fore.
 These tactile qualities can take on comparable sensory anchor functions.
-More on sensitive skin care and the principle of fragrance-free formulation can be found on the respective pages.
+More about sensitive skin care and the principle of fragrance-free formulation can be found on the respective pages.

 The concept is fundamentally product-independent: ritual structure, time consistency, and conscious attention cost nothing.
-However, the texture quality, absorption behavior, and sensory complexity of a formulation are indeed a factor in formulation work — NATURFACTOR® consciously invests in the galenic precision of its preparations here.
-A well-formulated serum makes it easier to immerse oneself in the ritual but does not force it.
+However, texture quality, absorption behavior, and the sensory complexity of a formulation are indeed a factor in formulation work – here, NATURFACTOR® consciously invests in the galenic precision of its preparations.
+A well-formulated serum facilitates immersion in the ritual but does not force it.

 What does Skinimalism have to do with multi-sensory rituals – do the concepts contradict each other?

-No — on the contrary.
+No – on the contrary.
 Skinimalism and sensory ritual depth are not mutually exclusive.
-Fewer products, but applied more consciously and sensorially completely, correspond to the ideal of both concepts.
-A routine with three high-quality, carefully applied preparations can be sensorially richer than ten hastily applied layers — and simultaneously less burdensome for the skin barrier.
+Fewer products, but applied more consciously and sensorially completely, corresponds to the ideal of both concepts.
+A routine with three high-quality, carefully applied preparations can be sensorially richer than ten hastily applied layers – and at the same time less burdensome for the skin barrier.

 - Thayer, J. F. & Lane, R. D. (2009).
 Claude Bernard and the heart-brain connection: Further elaboration of a model of neurovisceral integration.
 Neuroscience & Biobehavioral Reviews, 33(2), 81–88.